Writing generic code

 used to query structural information about the proto files at runtime.
 Note

-takes a type parameter A
+that the GeneratedMessageCompanion takes a type parameter A which

-represents the message case class (must be a subtype of GeneratedMessage
+represents the message case class (must be a subtype of GeneratedMessage):

-Summoning the companionIn our next example, we will write a function that reads a file and parse it
+In our next example, we will write a function that reads a file and parse it

-.
-To build a new instance of a message, we need to
+into a message of type A. To build a new instance of a message, we need to

-on the companion.
+call parseFrom on the companion.
 Using Scala's implicit search, it is easy

 to obtain the companion of any message type: